 Includes five subsections that support an outcome where people receive quality services through effective governance and a supported workforce.
-Subsections applicable to this service fully attained.
+Subsections applicable to this service fully attained. --- -- operational objectives which are regularly reviewed.
+Barriers to health equity are identified, addressed, and services delivered to a standard that would improve outcomes for Māori should the service ever have Māori residents.

-Fencible Manor Rest Home has a well-established, and robust governance structure, including clinical governance that is appropriate to the size and complexity of the service provided.
-The 2023-2024 business plan includes a mission statement and operational objectives which are regularly reviewed.
-Barriers to health equity are identified, addressed, and services delivered to a standard that would improve outcomes for Māori, should the service ever have Māori residents.
+Victoria Epsom Rest Home has a well-established, and robust governance structure, including clinical governance that is appropriate to the size and complexity of the service provided.
+The 2023-2024 business plan includes a mission statement and